spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 ### Layering

 Spoon containers are designed to operate in a *layered* virtual machine architecture.
-Layers can be thought of as ``transparent sheets'' of virtual environment configuration that can be dynamically stacked on top of one another to build many distinct configurations out of discrete components.
+Layers can be thought of as "transparent sheets" of virtual environment configuration that can be dynamically stacked on top of one another to build many distinct configurations out of discrete components.
 For example, to build a container for a Java application that uses a MongoDB database, one could combine a
 Java runtime layer with a MongoDB database layer, and stack the application code and content in an application layer on top